Barry-Wehmiller: 1987-present

 Bob Chapman and Barry-Wehmiller's cultural transformation story was written about in Simon Sinek’s 2014 book, Leaders Eat Last.

 Chapman and co-author Raj Sisodia – the co-author and co-founder of Conscious Capitalism – released their book, Everybody Matters: The Extraordinary Power of Caring For Your People Like Family in October 2015.
 The book tells the story of Barry-Wehmiller’s business history that led to Chapman’s change in leadership as well as detailing many of the company’s internal cultural programs.
-Inc. (magazine) also called Chapman one of “15 Writers Shaping How We Think About Leadership.”
+Inc. (magazine) called Chapman one of “15 Writers Shaping How We Think About Leadership.”
 Forbes called Everybody Matters one of the best business books of 2015.

-In 2016, Bob Chapman was awarded IndustryWeek Manufacturing Talent Leadership Award.